-Neither the women nor the volunteers voiced anger, disgust, or shock - despite the cruel and degrading conditions that drove individuals to food banks.
-Like the workers in Boston, it could be determined that the women's mere plight for survival weakened their ability to resist or confront the limits imposed on them, furthering the evidence from THIC of the 'curses' they faced to their freedom and dignity (Sennett and Cobb, 1972).
-Theoretically this could explain the lack of blame or acknowledgement of wider contributory factors to the women's marginalisation for example the role of the state, welfare and employment regulation, and the lack of paternal support.
-Contrastingly, for those who were mothers, the frustration was often directed inwards, and the women questioned their own ability of being a parent, once again demonstrating elements of THIC's notion of internalised perceived personal failures.
-Similarly, the volunteers carried the burden of minimising the negative impacts of food bank usage, consumed with their own determinations to support their communities in both a practical and emotional sense.
+Neither the women nor the volunteers voiced anger, disgust, or shock-despite the cruel and degrading conditions that drove individuals to food banks.
+Like the workers in Boston, it could be determined that the women's mere plight for survival weakened their ability to resist or confront the limits imposed on them, furthering the evidence from THIC of the "curses" they faced to their freedom and dignity (Sennett and Cobb 1972).
+Theoretically this could explain the lack of blame or acknowledgment of wider contributory factors to the women's marginalization, for example, the role of the state, welfare, and employment regulation, and the lack of paternal support.
+Contrastingly, for those who were mothers, the frustration was often directed inwards, and the women questioned their own ability of being a parent, once again demonstrating elements of THIC's notion of internalized perceived personal failures.
+Similarly, the volunteers carried the burden of minimizing the negative impacts of food bank usage, consumed with their own determinations to support their communities in both a practical and emotional sense.

-Many women spoke of the guilt of accessing support as workers, drawing on the way that Sennett and Cobb (1972) conceptualise certain behaviours as a 'cloak for class antagonism' (p.
+Many women spoke of the guilt of accessing support as workers, drawing on the way that Sennett and Cobb (1972) conceptualize certain behaviors as a "cloak for class antagonism" (p.
 147).
-The women expressed despair and disappointment that work had not shielded them from food insecurity nor provided them with expected intrinsic and extrinsic rewards in return for their labour, for example dignity, and reasonable remuneration.
-They grappled with the fear of judgement relative to food bank use whilst displaying aggravated tensions around their identities and responsibilities not only as workers but also as mothers and/or carers (see also Nugent, 2000.
+The women expressed despair and disappointment that work had not shielded them from food insecurity nor provided them with expected intrinsic and extrinsic rewards in return for their labor, for example, dignity, and reasonable remuneration.
+They grappled with the fear of judgement relative to food bank use whilst displaying aggravated tensions around their identities and responsibilities not only as workers but also as mothers and/or careers (see also Nugent 2000).
 This often manifested in a complex conflict whereby the women deliberated over their own relative need or deservingness.

-Closely interrelated with their guilt, was the shame the women spoke of - aligning with narratives of food bank use around sentiments of degradation and humiliation (Garthwaite, 2016).
-Food bank use catalysed feelings of self-deprecation, and inadequacy in the face of societal pressures and expectations of which the women felt they had not met in both the professional and domestic sphere.
-Whilst some women like Angie spoke directly of the negative impact that claiming from a food bank had on them, others such as Marie used derogatory language about themselves.
-This performative practice which reproduced the stigmatised identities of the women at the food bank was one of the stark differences amongst our participants in comparison with THIC.
-Others like Abby and Cate displayed other performative behaviours to hide the injuries they experienced and mask the emotional burdens of the personal sacrifice they made in accepting help from the food bank.
-As an additional point, many of the identities which were interwoven with the women's feelings of failure and shame for example as workers and mothers, were also the central identities amongst the women's strategies of self-validation amidst their hardship.
-The way the women's behaviours in both struggle and survival were intricately bound with their identities highlights the value of applying intersectional considerations of gender and class in research in both food bank usage and working lives, and indeed the interaction of both.
+Closely interrelated with their guilt was the shame the women spoke of-aligning with narratives of food bank use around sentiments of degradation and humiliation (Garthwaite 2016).
+Food bank use catalyzed feelings of self-deprecation and inadequacy in the face of societal pressures and expectations of which the women felt they had not met in both the professional and domestic sphere.
+Although some women such as Angie spoke directly of the negative impact that claiming from a food bank had on them, others such as Marie used derogatory language about themselves.
+This performative practice which reproduced the stigmatized identities of the women at the food bank was one of the stark differences amongst our participants in comparison with THIC.
+Others such as Abby and Cate displayed other performative behaviors to hide the injuries they experienced and mask the emotional burdens of the personal sacrifice they made in accepting help from the food bank.
+As an additional point, many of the identities which were interwoven with the women's feelings of failure and shame, for example, as workers and mothers, were also the central identities amongst the women's strategies of self-validation amidst their hardship.
+The way the women's behaviors in both struggle and survival were intricately bound with their identities highlights the value of applying intersectional considerations of gender and class in research in both food bank usage and working lives, and indeed the interaction of both.